-2. Prior to the entry of the Lead Technician Agreement, Plaintiff worked as an hourly employee for Defendant.
+2. Before the entry of the Lead Technician Agreement, Plaintiff worked as an hourly employee for Defendant.
 See Exhibit 53.
 In conjunction with the execution of the Lead Technician Agreement, Defendant ceased paying Plaintiff hourly and instead put him on a commission salary.
 See Id.
 At the same time, Plaintiff was promoted.
 Id. (at the end of 2012 “the lead technicians were promoted to crew chief and commission with hopefully more concern about the total performance of the company.”).
-At the end of his employment and for a very short period of time, Defendant demoted Plaintiff and changed his compensation back to an hourly employee.
-Id. (“He was written up numerous times and in April of 2014 we demoted Deverson back to a lead technician with hourly compensation” . . .
-“After his demotion Deverson was making $12 per hour”).
+At the end of his employment and for a very short time, Defendant demoted Plaintiff and changed his compensation back to an hourly employee.
+Id. (“He was written up numerous times, and in April of 2014 we demoted Deverson back to a lead technician with hourly compensation”. . .
+“After his demotion, Deverson was making $12 per hour”).

 3. The Lead Technician Agreement provided for a commission structure which can generally be described as the following: 30% for “direct work” (carpet cleaning, etc.), 15% for “add-ons/up sales” for direct work and 25% for water, fire, mold, bio-hazard, crime scene.
 See Exhibit 1.
 After the application of the above percentages, certain deductions were taken.
 Id.

-4. Per the Lead Technician Agreement, Plaintiff’s duties required filing paperwork, customer service, managing the use of operating supplies, ensuring National Account paperwork is completed and deadlines are met, monitoring jobs daily, handling “all communication with [the] customer and insurance adjuster[s]”, and other work relative to remediating floods, mold and other disasters.
+4. Per the Lead Technician Agreement, Plaintiff’s duties required filing paperwork, customer service, managing the use of operating supplies, ensuring National Account paperwork is completed, and deadlines are met, monitoring jobs daily, handling “all communication with [the] customer and insurance adjuster[s],” and other work relative to remediating floods, mold, and other disasters.
 Id.
 Plaintiff was docked 1% of his commission or $100 for incomplete paperwork, missing quality of work or customer service issues.
 Id.
 Plaintiff’s work as Lead Technician involved training.
 Id.
-Various expenses were at Plaintiff’s personal expense, such as travel time, food, fuel and lodging associated with jobs.
+Various expenses were at Plaintiff’s costs, such as travel time, food, fuel, and lodging associated with jobs.
 Id.
-If the job had to be re-serviced, such as lack of customer satisfaction, Plaintiff would have to cover those costs.
+If the job had to be re-serviced, such as lack of customer satisfaction, the Plaintiff would have to cover those costs.
 Id.

 5. On January 9, 2013, an addendum to the Lead Technician Agreement was executed (hereinafter referred to as the “Addendum”).
 See Exhibit 2.
 The Addendum modified the deductions for the cost of operating supplies.
 Id.
-Instead of deducting the costs of those supplies (such as tape, filters, towels and bags), a basic percentage deducted for jobs such as fire, mold and water (5%, 6% and 4%).
+Instead of deducting the expenses of those supplies (such as tape, filters, towels, and bags), an essential percentage deducted for jobs such as fire, mold, and water (5%, 6%, and 4%).
 Id.
-Thus, the commissions earned were changed to the following: 30% for “direct work” (carpet cleaning, etc.), 15% for “add-ons/up sales” for direct work, 21% for water, 20% for fire, 19% for mold and 25% for bio-hazard and crime scene.
+Thus, the commissions earned were changed to the following: 30% for “direct work” (carpet cleaning, etc.), 15% for “add-ons/up sales” for direct work, 21% for water, 20% for fire, 19% for mold and 25% for bio-hazard and a crime scene.

-8. Defendant’s witnesses testified that Defendant had to wait until it was paid by its customers before it could pay Plaintiff his commissions; this stipulation was also expressly written into the Lead Technician Agreement.
-See Exhibit 1 (Lead Technicians “are paid on cash collected when the job is paid in full, however the timing of commission payout is TOTALLY at the discretion of the company”, emphasis in original).
-However, Defendant failed to introduce any evidence as to when it was paid by its customers for any of the jobs in dispute.
-It failed to introduce any evidence to prove the date when Plaintiff should have first been paid commissions for any of the jobs in dispute.
+8. Defendant’s witnesses testified that Defendant had to wait until its customers paid it before it could pay the Plaintiff his commissions; this stipulation was also expressly written into the Lead Technician Agreement.
+See Exhibit 1 (Lead Technicians “are paid on cash collected when the job is fully paid.
+However, the timing of commission payout is TOTALLY at the discretion of the company,” emphasis in original).
+However, Defendant failed to introduce any evidence as to when its customers paid it for any of the jobs in dispute.
+It was unable to present any evidence to prove the date when Plaintiff should have first been paid commissions for any of the posts in debate.

-9. After it realized Plaintiff was due a significant amount under the commission agreements, and to increase its own profits, Defendant refused to pay Plaintiff the commission percentages it previously promised in the Lead Technician Agreement and Addendum.
+9. After it realized the Plaintiff was due a significant amount under the commission agreements and to increase its profits, Defendant refused to pay Plaintiff the commission percentages it previously promised in the Lead Technician Agreement and Addendum.

-11. Defendant and Plaintiff agreed that he would perform work and be compensated per two written commission agreements (one which was simply an addendum to the other, thus they could fairly be characterized as one agreement which was amended).
+11. Defendant and Plaintiff agreed that he would perform work and be compensated per two written commission agreements (one which was simply an addendum to the other.
+Thus, they could reasonably be characterized as one agreement which was amended).
 After the work had been performed under those commission agreements, Defendant attempted to verbally and retroactively change the amounts due Plaintiff to increase its own profits.

 12. When the compensation agreements are compared to the documents introduced at trial and testimony received, Plaintiff proved his damages by a preponderance of the evidence.
 Those damages, which are calculated precisely in Exhibit 3, equal at least $23,271.23.

-13. Defendant did not prove any of the deductions it claimed should be deducted from amounts owed Plaintiff.
+13. The Defendant did not prove any of the deductions it claimed should have been deducted from the amounts owed Plaintiff.
 It introduced no documentary evidence of any deductions, although testimony at trial indicated it had such documents within its possession or control.